 The Food Summit is thus an opportunity to position nature-Based solutions at the forefront of the food agenda, while acknowledging how industrial agriculture and its practices (such as the use of pesticides, fertilisers, and the tillage of soil) contribute to biodiversity loss and the pollution of air, soil and water.
 Synergising nature-based solutions into the eligibility criteria for biodiversity and land degradation neutrality projects would have the effect of empowering local food production networks.

 Africa needs to commit to incorporating sustainable farming at the local and national levels.
 This can be achieved by aligning national development plans and agricultural policies while recognising the intrinsic socio-cultural, economic, and ecological values of these practices.

 Financing sustainable agriculture

-There is also a need to address how African states interact with Development Financial Institutions.
+There is also a need to address how African states interact with development financial institutions (DFIs).
 The need for strong public financing is growing as the effects of climate change become more severe and complex.
-Member states in Africa must commit to taking real steps, such as boosting investment, to support Nature-based Solutions as a viable path to re-imagining Africa’s food system.
-Currently less than 2% of total climate finance flows are funding Nature-Based Solutions initiatives globally and there is a $2.5 trillion investment gap in sustainable development sectors.
+Member states in Africa must commit to taking real steps, such as boosting investment, to support nature-based solutions as a viable path to re-imagining Africa’s food system.
+Currently less than 2% of total climate finance flows are funding nature-based solutions initiatives globally and there is a $2.5 trillion investment gap in sustainable development sectors.
 DFIs such as the African Development Bank play a vital role in bridging this gap by financing government programs.
 African states need to work closely with DFIs to increase investment in agriculture, especially as many financial incentives currently favour unsustainable production methods.
 African countries also need to bridge the gap between DFIs and smallholder farmers as investment in smallholder agriculture will help expand the cultivated acreage for important crops like rice and sorghum.